Chestnut45/cityscape/README.md

 ### Building Shapes:

 Each building is generated story by story, face by face.
-Texture offsets into the building texture atlas are procedurally generated for each face based on constructor arguments and rng.
-(If you are creating a "Door" face, it generates texture coordinates that correspond to the "Door" section of the texture, for the given building variant)
+Texture offsets into the building texture atlas are procedurally generated for each face based on constructor arguments and rng, and extra features like awnings and balconies are placed per-face based on what type (window, door, etc.) of face is being generated.

-The buildings are drawn using double buffering to build up a draw buffer section containing all currently loaded buildings' vertices and indices once per frame.
+The buildings are drawn using the Phi::RenderBatch class that groups together meshes of matching vertex formats into a single draw call.

 ## Other Considerations: